 The district must submit attendance of its students to the TEA reflecting attendance at a specific time each day.
-Official attendance is taken every day at the beginning of second period.
+Official attendance is taken every day at the beginning of second period as required by state rule.
 A student absent for any portion of the day, including at the official attendance-taking time, should follow proper procedures described below to provide documentation of the absence.